20 Best Beaches in Northland, New Zealand 2023

 Despite the name, Ninety Mile Beach isn’t actually ninety miles long.
 There’s a story about how the beach got its name, back when European settlers visited.

-They knew their horses could travel 30 miles a day, and it took them 3 days to reach the end of the beach, so therefore they came to the conclusion the beach must be 90 miles long.
+They knew their horses could travel 30 miles a day, and it took them 3 days to reach the end of the beach, so they came to the conclusion the beach must be 90 miles long.
 However, they didn’t take into account that their horse was slower on the sand.

 This beach is an iconic New Zealand destination and one that everyone should visit at least once in their lifetime.
 It’s best known for being a surf beach but you can also find plenty of fishing spots along the way.